KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

     <td><small>
         <i>VK_LAYER_PATH</i></small></td>
     <td><small>
-        Override the loader's standard Layer library search folders and use the provided delimited file and/or folders to locate explicit layer manifest files.
+        Override the loader's standard explicit layer search paths and use the provided delimited files and/or folders to locate layer manifest files.
     </small></td>
     <td><small>
         <a href="#elevated-privilege-caveats">